 A.S.B.
-ATHLETIC AWARDS
+ATHLETIC AWARDS AND PATCHES

-An athlete with a valid A.S.B.
-Card may earn an Athletic letter for participation in various varsity sports on campus.
-Each sport/coach has its own criteria for awarding athletic letters.
+Athletes may earn Athletic Awards and Patches for participation in various varsity sports on campus.
+Each sport/coach has its own criteria for awarding Athletic Letters/Patches.
 If a varsity athlete has purchased an A.S.B.
-Card for the current school year, s/he will receive a letter for free.
+Card for the current school year, s/he will receive patches they are eligible to at no charge.
 If the athlete chooses not to buy an A.S.B.
-Card, a letter can be purchased for \$40.
+Card, the patches they are eligible to can be purchased for a nominal fee.